Garage Gym Setup: Complete UK Guide

 Looking for more equipment recommendations?

-Here's what I learned—and what I'd do differently.
+Here's what I learned, and what we'd do differently.

 ## The Quick Numbers